flomesh-io/ztm/README.md

 Repeat the above procedure for every endpoint in your mesh.
 Then, you will be able to manage your mesh via browser from any of the endpoints.
 Some day-to-day things include:

 - List endpoints and services in the mesh
-- Creating services on any endpoint
+- Create services on any endpoint
-- Mapping ports on any endpoint to services on other endpoints
+- Map ports on any endpoint to services on other endpoints